giezele/auth-crud-api/README.md

 There are functional tests implemented for every endpoint (current line code coverage 95% ;) )

-Latest PHP and Symfony versions at the moment.
+PHP 8.3 and Symfony 7.1 versions.
 Following PSR-12.

 ### Prerequisites